 We collect this data since 2011, with more complete data for credit clients.

-After tracking our clients’ performance for seven years, we have defined a simple, practical model (standardized across the Group) through which we learn and study over the passage of time:
+After tracking our clients’ performance for years, we have defined a simple, practical model (standardized across the Group) through which we learn and study over the passage of time:

 - The social characteristics of each client (gender, educational level, type of housing, etc.)